 Hopefully, with some resistance, we will slowly be able to show that those of us who care about social acceptance and equality are not a dismissive group of people.
 We are passionate and tolerant, powerful and enthusiastic, understanding and accepting.
 We may well be ‘warriors’, but that’s for us to decide.

-Anna is a 19 year old politics student at the University of Birmingham, UK.
-She takes particular interest in issues of feminism, LGBTQ+ rights, mental health and politics.
+Anna is a 19 year old undergraduate politics student at the University of Birmingham, UK.
+She takes particular interest in sport, feminism, LGBTQ+ rights, mental health and, of course, politics itself.
 You can find Anna on social media with the user: @tyrannacaurus.
-[Contact: firstname.lastname@example.org].
+[Contact: email@example.com].